How Good Food and Conversation Shaped this Plymouth Village

 As The Pinehills has proven, when you build a community with great food and company on the foreground, you have a very strong structure that can only grow.
 When you’re in town, stop in for a meal and a good conversation.

-This post is a sponsored collaboration between The Pinehills and Boston magazine's advertising department.
+This is a paid partnership between The Pinehills and Boston Magazine's City/Studio